Eric Westhof: Biography

-Eric Westhof is an executive editor of Nucleic Acids Research (OUP), an editor of RNA journal (CSHP), and an associate editor of the Journal of Molecular Recognition (Wiley).
+Eric Westhof is an executive editor of Nucleic Acids Research (OUP), an editor of the RNA journal (CSHP).
+He has been an associate editor of the Journal of Molecular Recognition (Wiley), and an editor of Biochemical and Biophysical Research Communications (Elsevier).
+He has co-edited four books focused on nucleic acids.
+He was a founding editor of the journal RNA when Thomas Cech invited him to join the editorial board in 1995.

 Research area

 His research area concerns the structural biology of nucleic acids (stereochemistry, topology, modelling and bioinformatics) and especially ribonucleic acid molecules (RNA).
 He has developed computer tools dedicated to crystallographic refinement and computer manipulation of nucleic acids.
 These have led to excellent three-dimensional RNA structures.
 For more than a decade, these tools have been used by nucleic acid crystallographers in many countries.
 At a time when only the structure of the transfer RNA was known, he and François Michel proposed a three-dimensional model of the structure of the core of group I autocatalytic introns.
 Ten years later, crystallography confirms the architecture of the model, thus offering a vast field of new applications in structural biology.
 Folding of other ribozymes (hepatitis delta virus, ribonuclease P, hairpin ribozyme) has also been proposed.
 Several years after these publications, independent crystal structures have shown the accuracy of the architecture of the folds and interactions responsible for self-assembly.
 His expertise in RNA structure modeling has led him to collaborate with several groups.
 Thus, with F. Eckstein and T. Tuschl, the first model of the hammer-headed ribozyme was produced on the basis of fluorescence data.
 With Dr. Kochoyan, the first models of RNA aptamers modelled from nuclear magnetic resonance data were presented.
 With W. Filipowicz and F. Kolb, a DICER double-stranded RNA binding and cleavage model explaining the maturation of microRNAs has been published.

 Analysis of crystallographic structures and comparisons with theoretical models then made it possible to establish predictive rules for RNA folding.
 With Neocles Leontis, Eric Westhof proposed an ontology of pairs between nucleic acid bases that allows automatic annotation of crystal structures and bioinformatic research of structured regions in RNA sequences; This structural bioinformatics work by the RNA has made it possible to identify a set of constraints in sequence allowing architectural models of RNA.
 This set of rules and constraints, which can be read from sequence alignments and manipulated by computer, allows them to deduce RNA architectures, which is essential for our understanding of the function and structural evolution of RNAs.